 If you want to attract web design clients like crazy, you need to become an expert at one thing because savvy clients seek out experts.

-- You can specialize in a type of project like membership sites, ecommerce stores, learning management systems, lead generation websites, mobile apps, product websites, or sales pages.
+- You can specialize in a type of project like membership sites, e-commerce stores, learning management systems, lead generation websites, mobile apps, product websites, or sales pages.

 - Or, you can specialize in a type of client or industry like professional services, brick and mortar retail stores, restaurants, freelancers, real estate, law firms, medical companies, dentists, or associations.

 Now having a specialty doesn’t mean you can’t be good at a lot of things or offer a variety of services.
-It means that you lead with your specialty and focus on your specialty in your marketing efforts, then follow up with you other services as add-ons or upsells.
+It means that you lead with your specialty and focus on your specialty in your marketing efforts, then follow up with your other services as add-ons or upsells.